hlopez058/PHD/Reviews.md

 Yasir Saleem, Student Member, IEEE, Noel Crespi, Senior Member, IEEE, Mubashir Husain Rehmani, Senior Member, IEEE, and Rebecca Copeland

 ### Summary
+The paper dives into a detailed breakdown of each segment of the smart grid.
+The survey results in acknowledging the lack of research in published prototypes of IoT network simulations.
+The smart grid architecture proposed shows the layers involved in the networks overlaying the digital network with the physical network of power transmission.
+Most of the research surveyed has been shown to be focused on the Home area networks or HAN's .
+IoT networks are built around mesh communications such as blue tooth and zigbee that allow for near field communications for systems dont require high-reliability.
+In a smart grid the HAN is the first layer that needs to be connected through a field area network (FAN) or nieghborhoood area network (NAN).
+The best solution for NAN's for IoT is LoraWan but its still not as useful for smart grid control because of the security concerns.
+The best NAN communicaiton tehcnology is a mix of cellular communication , wireless mesh and existing wired telecom lines.
+The WAN wide area network is best implemented with wired telecom lines to provide reliability needed by the smart grid.
+The greatest challenge of IoT penetration into the Smart Grid is the problem of interoperability.
+The different network solutoins do not have clear standard for various reasons described in the paper aorund regional and technical constraints.
+The lack of standards causes manufacturers in HAN networks to adopt the best communication technology for the service or product that is provided.
+Compounding the problem smart grid technology will not change until there is economic demand to push the risk of grid stability into untested wireless communication technologies.

 ### Notes
 - Information Flow can be overlaid on top of the Power Flow and labeled as WAN (Wide area network),NAN (nieghbordhood area network),HAN(Home Area Network) or FAN (field area network0, in accordance with Generation,Transmission,Distribution, and Consumption